How Can You Create A Data Quality Policy?

 - Reference Documents: Which other policies and standards are linked to this policy?
 Were any other documents used to formulate this policy?

-One final tip: Don’t store your data quality policy away in a drawer marked "Corporate Policies” or a file directory that no-one ever visits.
+IMPORTANT TIP: Store your data quality policy away in a drawer marked "Corporate Policies” or a file directory that no-one ever visits.

 Why not post your data quality policy on the corporate Wiki so that the entire organisation has access.
 You could even go further and make the policy visible on your website as a statement of your commitment to the cause.
 By having the policy online it’s also a lot easier to link to various other procedures and resources that are impacted by the policy.